-GPMAW always needs a mass file in order to work.
-The default file loaded at startup is called AA MASS.MSS.
+GPMAW always needs a mass file in order to work as this is the bais for all mass calculations.
+The default file loaded at startup is called AA_MASS.MSS.

 Important: If the AA_MASS.MSS file is not found during start-up, or if errors are encountered, a default mass file is constructed internally which you are recommended to save as AA_MASS.MSS.